WojciechChuchro/nullang/README.md

 A tree-walking interpreter for a dynamically-typed programming language, built in Java 21.

-Nullang supports integers, booleans, strings, arrays, first-class functions, closures, and higher-order functions.
+Nullang supports integers, booleans, strings, arrays, hash maps, first-class functions, closures, and higher-order functions.
 It is inspired by the Monkey language from [Writing An Interpreter In Go](https://interpreterbook.com/) by Thorsten Ball, reimplemented from scratch in Java.

 ## Language Features

-**Data types** — integers, booleans, strings, arrays
+**Data types** — integers, booleans, strings, arrays, hash maps

 ```
 let age = 25;
 let name = "nullang";
 let active = true;
 let items = [1, 2, 3];
+let person = {"name": "alice", "age": 30};
 ```

 **Arithmetic and comparison operators**